 Kristin Marquet, Founder & Creative Director of Creative Development Agency says that she uses Pinterest to build each email list and send subscribers through her sales funnel.

 At Maroon Oak, we often create multiple pins for the same blog post.
 Not only is it a great way to drive more traffic, it also serves as an A/B test, to learn what resonates with our audience.

 Instagram is visual, yes, but it’s also an extremely popular social platform and shouldn’t you go where your customers are?

 Ksenia Newton, Digital Marketing Manager CrossCap feels that Instagram helps drive ROI.
 The more different touch points you have with the users, the better chances of converting them into customers.
 Offer a discount or temporary promotion via Instagram Stories!
 Or even a campaign a giveaway, a poll or Influencer marketing campaigns with users with a lot of engaged followers and asking them to promote your product or service.
 For User Generated Content and micro influencer marketing, find users who have a following of 1000 – 10k followers.
 Start interacting with them.
 Perhaps, you’ll be able to send them your product and ask him/her to feature that product on their Instagram page to get a review.
 Also, you can ask if you can repost something from their wall onto yours.

 Hashtags are the most popular search on Instagram.
 For leveraging Instagram for visibility, don’t use the same hashtags for every picture.
 At Maroon Oak, we use a few new ones every time to reach a more diverse audience with every post.
 For every new upload on Instagram, look for related hashtags to your current image theme.

-Need some ideas?
+Need some help?
 Here are some great Tips to start on Instagram.